 Wow!
 Maybe at times, we are so busy being too busy that we lose focus and sight of our purpose.
 We don’t take time for ourselves to regroup or to refuel.
-We become empty, burned out and have nothing left other than leftovers to give to our loved ones let alone any one else!
-I’m talking about in doing the right things; we can still lose sight and forget the “whys” behind the drive.
+We become empty, burned out, and have nothing left other than leftovers to give to our loved ones let alone anyone else!
+I’m talking about doing the right things; we can still lose sight and forget the “whys” behind the drive.
 And who likes feeling as though they themselves are mediocre?
 Don’t even get me started!
 Anyone who has read my memoir knows I fought the feeling of being “less-than” for the majority of my life, and on occasion still fight this battle from within.
 But I refuse to remain on Mediocre Lane.

 © M.A.
 Perez 2017, All Rights Reserved

 Another wonderfully encouraging post.
 Thanks for caring, Mary!

 Reblogged this on David Snape and Friends – The place to show off your hidden talents.

 mediocrity I feel comes from not having hope

 Thank you for your comments!
 I think it is correct to say for the mediocre it may feel like there is no hope.
 During those times, one cannot see past their disappointments and discouragement.
 Proverbs 13:12 says: “Hope deferred makes the heart sick.”
 But while there is life and as long as there is breath – there is always hope.